bd/twidor/README.md

 * <kbd>I + SP</kbd> sends "C".
 * <kbd>I + H</kbd> sends "Y".

-## Double Letters and Longer
+## Multiple Character Chords (MCCs)

-By default, Twidor limits training to chords that send a single letter.
-This is controlled by the option <kbd>View | Single letters only</kbd>.
+Some chords send more than one letter, such as "is", "in" and "it" in the keymap above.
+These are called a mulitple character chords (MCCs).

-If you wish to learn both single and double letter chords, select only the option: <kbd>View | Double letters only</kbd>.
+Twidor can optionally show hints for mulitple character chords if you enable it.
+However, by default Twidor shows green highlights only for chords that send a single character, as shown for the highlighted letter "d", above.
+This is intended to make learning easier initially.

-If you wish to learn all available chords, un-check the boxes for both <kbd>Single letters only</kbd> and <kbd>Double letters only</kbd>, in which case, Twidor will chooses the longest text that matches a chord.
-Given the text, "the", Twidor will prompt for a macro that sends "the", rather than "th" or "t".
+If you wish to learn all available chords, un-check the box <kbd>View | Hint single letters only</kbd>.
+This will show green highlighted  buttons for the longest matching multiple character chord.
+For example, given the text, "the", Twidor will highlight the chord that sends "the", rather than "th" or "t".

-To display the expanded keymap, select <kbd>View | Show chords</kbd>.
+## Other Usage

 Hit <kbd>ENTER</kbd> at the end of a line to go to the next sentence.
 This also updates statistics for the session, including words per minute (WPM) and average error rate (AER).